php-fig/fig-standards/proposed/event-dispatcher.md

 * **Listener** - A Listener is any PHP callable that expects to be passed an Event.
 Zero or more Listeners may be passed the same Event.
 * **Emitter** - An Emitter is any arbitrary code that wishes to send an Event.
 This is also known as the "calling code".
 It is not represented by any particular data structure but refers to the use case.
 * **Dispatcher** - A Dispatcher is an object that is given an Event object by an Emitter.
 The Dispatcher is responsible for ensuring the Event is passed to all relevant Listeners.
 * **Listener Provider** - A Listener Provider is responsible for determining what Listeners are relevant for a given Event, but MUST NOT call the Listeners itself.
+A Listener Provider may specify zero or more relevant Listeners.

 ## Events